ldutoit/QC_Zoo_Workshop/navigatefastqcoutput.md

 # find your FastQC file

 1. Select the explorer in the blue screen below.
 You should see a list of directories.
-Go into `home`.

 2. Select the directory named `home`

 ![](img/navigate_tofasqc_output_step1.png)

-3. Select your tutorial folder, in my case  "tuto_Ludo"
+3. Select your tutorial folder, in my case it is named `tuto_Ludo`

 ![](img/navigate_tofasqc_output_step2.png)